 Yes!
-Congregations may purchase just one lesson for one grade range (e.g. the Easter lesson for PK-2nd graders).
+Congregations may purchase one or more individual lessons (e.g. the Easter lesson for PK-2nd graders).
 However, the price per lesson goes down if you purchase one of the units or the complete package!
 Currently, individual lessons can only be ordered online by arrangement with the publisher.
 To order, please email the publisher at G.Rawn@SpiritAndTruthPublishing.com or call at (262) 358-6574.

 How does the pricing work?

-In order to make the curriculum accessible to smaller congregations, pricing for the Spirit and Truth curriculum is based on the average size of your elementary Christian education program.
-What’s more, there are no additional leaflets to purchase (ever!) or licenses to renew, so once you purchase a lesson, unit, or the whole curriculum, there are no further costs other than activity supplies!
+In order to make the curriculum accessible to smaller congregations, pricing for the Spirit & Truth curriculum is based on the average size of your elementary Christian education program.
+What’s more, there are no additional leaflets to purchase or licenses to renew (ever!), so once you purchase a lesson, unit, or the whole curriculum, there are no further costs other than activity supplies!
 We recommend that congregations create a schedule in which they reuse this curriculum every two to four years to engage students in worship at different ages and stages of their development.
 You can also see a summary of the prices.